MarenaKeys/Diffusion_Model/README.md

 <img width="754" alt="Screenshot 2024-07-25 at 9 54 08 AM" src="https://github.com/user-attachments/assets/75b095a2-cc29-4fb4-a06f-3a758f059843">

-## Task 5: Understanding Stable Diffusion & UNet Architecture
+## Task 5: Understanding Stable Diffusion & U-Net Architecture
-- I learned about the different components of a UNet and how to build one using Google Colab.
-I looked at the internal compenents of stable diffusion.
+The following notebooks show the different components of a U-Net and how to build one using Google Colab as well as the internal compenents of stable diffusion.
+Essentially, the U-Net gets it name from its (U) shape and consists of four encoders (left) and four decoders (right) to process a text prompt and produce an image corresponding to it for example.
 Colab Notebooks by Binxu Wang: <br> [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1TvOlX2_l4pCBOKjDI672JcMm4q68sKrA?usp=sharing)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1mm67_irYu3qU3hnfzqK5yQC38Fd5UFam?usp=sharing#scrollTo=xiDr0zU3tAbR)
 <img width="715" alt="Screenshot 2024-07-18 at 10 56 24 AM" src="https://github.com/user-attachments/assets/4b783c57-19c3-493b-91f1-05dd15bc4db4">

 ## Task 6: Cross Attention/MNIST Dataset
-The MNIST dataset consists of ....
+The MNIST dataset consists of handwritten digits from zero to nine.
+The following notebook implements the U-Net architecture and trains the model on MNIST dataset in order to show the viewer a working Stable-Diffusion-like model.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Y5wr91g5jmpCDiX-RLfWL1eSBWoSuLqO?usp=sharing#scrollTo=PyG11jszkaYM)

 <img width="605" alt="Screenshot 2024-07-27 at 2 56 57 PM" src="https://github.com/user-attachments/assets/8040a7a2-126a-416f-8bef-79f94ba67c60">

+## Task 7: Results

+Using the custom dataset from Task 4 that consists of one hundred images, I trained the first model, from Task 3, on ten images along with their captions.
+The following results were shown: <br>

+### Insert Colab
+### Insert HuggingFace

+## Conclusion